Cineuropa – The best of European Cinema (clickable heading)

-Fortissimo Film Sales is an international film, television and video sales organization specializing in the production, presentation, promotion and distribution of unique, award winning and innovative feature films from independent film makers from all over he world.
+Fortissimo Film Sales is an international film, television and video sales organisation specialising in the production, presentation, promotion and distribution of unique, award winning and innovative feature films from independent filmmakers from all over the world.

 IETM is a membership organisation which exists to stimulate the quality, development and contexts of contemporary performing arts in a global environment, by initiating and facilitating professional networking and communication, the dynamic exchange of information, know-how transfer and presentations of examples of good practice.

-A non profit organization created to support the courageous work of artists and technicians working in independent film.
+A non-profit organisation created to support the courageous work of artists and technicians working in independent film.

-IREX is an international nonprofit organization providing leadership and innovative programs to improve the quality of education, strengthen independent media, and foster pluralistic civil society development.
+IREX is an international nonprofit organisation providing leadership and innovative programs to improve the quality of education, strengthen independent media, and foster pluralistic civil society development.

 The Irish Film Board (IFB) is Ireland’s national film agency.
 The agency supports and promotes the Irish film industry and the use of Ireland as a location for international production.

-The International Visual Communication Association exists to represent its members to Government and other stakeholding bodies and to promote effective business and public service communications of the highest ethical and professional standards.
+The International Visual Communication Association exists to represent its members to Government and other stakeholding bodies and to promote efficient business and public service communications of the highest ethical and professional standards.

 The Location Guide is the definitive resource for global location filming